jimbateson7/jamesbateson.co.uk/src/journal/is-your-website-doing-enough-for-digital-accessibility.md

 In the UK it's estimated that around [16.1 million people identify as being disabled](https://www.gov.uk/government/statistics/family-resources-survey-financial-year-2022-to-2023/family-resources-survey-financial-year-2022-to-2023#disability-1).
 That's around 1 in 4 people.
 [The collective total of spending power of people with disabilities and their households is estimated to be around £274 billion](https://business.scope.org.uk/accessibility-and-disability-facts-and-figures/), with online making up for around £24.8 billion of that total (estimated in 2023).

-From the same article, there are a number of findings that suggest that people with disabilities that encounter accessibility barriers on websites and with services will take their custom elsewhere and create a negative perception of an organisation:
+From the same article, there are a number of findings that suggest that people with disabilities that encounter accessibility barriers on websites and with services will take their custom elsewhere and create a negative perception of an organisation.

 > Businesses lose money from disabled customers due to inaccessible websites and products.
 In 2016, research showed that:
 >